 This happened in NYSC camp.
 This is what I regret the most about not having a phone when I was in camp, that I could not document camp as much as I wanted.
-I had hoped that it would be very detailed documentation but unfortunately it didn’t work out that way.
+I had hoped that it would be a documentation that was very detailed but unfortunately, it didn’t work out that way.
 Some would ask why I didn’t use the blackberry maximally.
-Answer is, I tried.
-But with its shity battery and inability to do much anyway, I was trapped.
+The answer is, I tried.
+But with its shitty battery and inability to do much anyway, there wasn’t much I could do.
 And camp doesn’t really give you time for yourself, so 🤷

 Have I mentioned that I was my platoon commander?
 Lol… Well, yes I was.
-I commanded us to second place among all ten platoons and we were given 5k and a trophy, much later in the camp.
+I commanded us to second place among all ten platoons and they gave us 5k and a trophy, much later in the camp.
 Yes, I was that good 😎.
 But I digress, there was this guy in my platoon that was head over heels in something with me.
 It was crazy, but he was a temptation.
 This post was about him.

-Most likely you’ve heard the myths of being posted to town and not a village.
+Most likely you’ve heard all the myths of post influencing to town and not a village.
 I might make a post about this someday (let me know if you’d like to see it in the comments) but personally, I’m a believer in those myths.
 It worked for me!
-Well, this was me struggling not to be posted to one village like that.
+Well, this was me struggling to make sure that nobody posted me to one village like that.
 OBS means Orientation Broadcasting Service.
 It’s a radio station for orientation camps.
-I worked as a corespondent and newscaster.
+I worked as a correspondent and newscaster.
 You should have heard my voice on air 😍.

 Hey God! 🙆 Who taught me this type of English biko?
 ‘I have to awake by 3am?’
 NFG, what 👏 happened 👏 to 👏 the 👏 ‘n’ 👏 at 👏 the 👏 back?

 Up till now, I have not seen a soldier man as freaking handsome as our camp commandant!
 Jeez!
-That man was made on a Monday!
-Unfortunately, he’s one of those I’m-fine-and-I-know-it men that don’t used to hear word.
+God made that man on a Monday!
+Unfortunately, he’s one of those I’m-fine-and-I-know-it men that do not hear word.
 Those camp girls suffered 😁

 Like I said, I was a believer in those NYSC myths.
 I did not want to put all my eggs in one basket, so I joined as many agencies as I could.
 It paid off for me!